-- Every Preliminary Plan and plan amendment must be presented to the Planning Board for its review and action.- The Planning Board must take one of the following actions or defer action to obtain more information: - a.
+- Every Preliminary Plan and plan amendment must be presented to the Planning Board for its review and action.
+The Planning Board must take one of the following actions or defer action to obtain more information: - a.
 Approve, if the plan conforms to the purposes and other requirements of this Chapter; - b.
 Approve, with any conditions or modifications necessary to bring the proposed development into compliance with all applicable requirements; or - c.
-Deny, if the plan is contrary to the purposes and other requirements of this Chapter.
+Deny, if the plan is contrary to the purposes and other requirements of this Chapter. - 2.
+The Planning Board may approve a limited Preliminary Plan amendment on its consent agenda if the Planning Director publishes a report and recommendation on the amendment a minimum of 10 days before the Planning Board meeting.

-- 2. The Planning Board may approve a limited Preliminary Plan amendment on its consent agenda if the Planning Director publishes a report and recommendation on the amendment a minimum of 10 days before the Planning Board meeting. - Where a site plan is required, the approval of the Preliminary Plan must specify that nonot allow clearing or grading canto occur before approval of the site plan unless otherwise specified by the Planning Board. - 43.
-The Planning Board action must be by resolution containing findings supporting its decision.- Following approval of a Preliminary Plan by the Planning Board, no agency may require a substantial change in the plan unless allowed by the Planning Board's conditions of approval. - D. Required Findings. -To approve a Preliminary Plan, the Planning Board must find that: - 1.
-The Preliminary Plan substantially conforms to the master plan Master Plan; - 2.
+- 32. Where a site plan is required, the approval of the Preliminary Plan must specify that nonot allow clearing or grading canto occur before approval of the site plan unless otherwise specified by the Planning Board. - 43.
+The Planning Board action must be by resolution containing findings supporting its decision.
+Following approval of a Preliminary Plan by the Planning Board, no agency may require a substantial change in the plan unless allowed by the Planning Board's conditions of approval. - D. Required Findings.
+To approve a Preliminary Plan, the Planning Board must find that: - 1.
+The Preliminary Plan substantially conforms to the Master Plan; - 2.
 Public facilities will be adequate to support and service the area of the subdivision; - 3.
-The layout of the subdivision, including size, width, shape, orientation, and density of lots, and location and design of roads are appropriate for the subdivision given its location and the type of development or use contemplated, considering the recommendations included in the master-planMaster-Plan and the applicable requirements of Chapter 59; - 4.
+The layout of the subdivision, including size, width, shape, orientation and density of lots, and location and design of roads are appropriate for the subdivision given its location and the type of development or use contemplated, considering the recommendations included in the Master Plan and the applicable requirements of Chapter 59; - 4.
 All Forest Conservation Law, Chapter 22A requirements are satisfied; - 5.
 All stormwater management, water quality and floodplain requirements of Chapter 19 are satisfied; and - 6.
-Any other applicable Planning Board finding required under this Chapter that is specific to the property and necessary for approval of the subdivision. - E. Plan Certification.- Every Preliminary Plan approved by the Planning Board must be certified by the Director to confirm that the plan reflects the Planning Board's approval. -Any modification approved of the plan conditioned by the Planning Board-Board's approval must be included in the plan before receiving the approval stamp.- The approved plan must be filed in the records of the Planning Board.
+Any other applicable Planning Board finding required under this Chapter that is specific to the property and necessary for approval of the subdivision. - E. Plan Certification.
+Every Preliminary Plan approved by the Planning Board must be certified by the Director to confirm that the plan reflects the Planning Board's approval.
+Any modification approved of the plan conditioned by the Planning Board-Board's approval must be included in the plan before receiving the approval stamp.
+The approved plan must be filed in the records of the Planning Board. - F. Amendments - 1.A major amendment to an approved Preliminary Plan must follow the same procedures, meet the same criteria, and satisfy the same requirements as the original Preliminary Plan.Plan. - a.
+A major amendment includes any requests to change density; or make major changes to lot configuration or location, or right-of-way width or alignment; or to make a change to any condition of approval, except a change to validity period phasing as permitted in Section 50-4.2.F.2.